• Skip to primary navigation

 None of these recipes tasted good enough to share on my blog, and it’s why, for the 6+ years I’ve been blogging here at Good For You Gluten Free, there is not a gluten-free cinnamon bun recipe to show for it.
 Until now…

-Earlier this year I attended and spoke at the Nourished Festival, the largest gluten-free expo in the U.S. The 2020-21 festivals have been virtual, and this gave me the opportunity to watch some of the other speakers who I might have otherwise missed.
+Earlier this year, I attended and spoke at the Nourished Festival, the largest gluten-free expo in the U.S. The 2020-21 festivals have been virtual, and this gave me the opportunity to watch some of the other speakers who I might have otherwise missed.

 Knowing how hard it is to master gluten-free cinnamon rolls, I watched her class intently, eager to learn her tricks.

 What I learned is that the flour you use matters.
-Cinnamon rolls, and other sweet dough yeast recipes, require special flour beyond basic gluten-free flour blends.
+Cinnamon rolls and other sweet dough yeast recipes require special flour beyond basic gluten-free flour blends.

-Lorraine had been running a bakery in Maine for many years, but she recently launched her gluten-free flour business in late 2020 with two flagship products, an all-purpose gluten-free flour and a sweet dough mix.
+Lorraine had been running a bakery in Maine for many years, but she recently launched her gluten-free flour business in late 2020 with two flagship products, an all-purpose gluten-free flour, and a sweet dough mix.

-The sweet dough mix is a blend of sugar, white flours, starches, xanthan gum, baking powder and salt.
+The sweet dough mix is a blend of sugar, white flours, starches, xanthan gum, baking powder, and salt.
 It also contains three instant dry yeast packets.
 It’s all the dry ingredients you need to make a sweet dough.

-The sweet dough mix is meant to be prepared following the instructions listed on the packaging as it already contains sugar, flour and yeast.
+The sweet dough mix is meant to be prepared following the instructions listed on the packaging, as it already contains sugar, flour, and yeast.
 You just need to add the wet ingredients (eggs, milk, butter, etc.) to bring it all together.

-The cinnamon rolls were sweet, gooey, doughy and had the perfect taste and texture.
-They tasted amazing both warm and cold, whereas most gluten-free cinnamon roll recipes you’ll find using all-purpose GF flours only taste good warm.
+The cinnamon rolls were sweet, gooey, and doughy and had the perfect taste and texture.
+They tasted amazing, both warm and cold, whereas most gluten-free cinnamon roll recipes you’ll find using all-purpose GF flours only taste good warm.
 I still can’t believe these cinnamon rolls didn’t become dry and gritty when served chilled.

 How to Make Gluten-Free Cinnamon Rolls

-The first time I made this recipe, I made one huge batch of cinnamon rolls, but the next go round, I used half the dough for cinnamon rolls and half for chocolate babka.
+The first time I made this recipe, I made one huge batch of cinnamon rolls, but the next go-round, I used half the dough for cinnamon rolls and half for chocolate babka.

 Step #1: Prepare the Dough